LHMak/azure-database-migration873/README.md

 _Image from VM showing an active connection between ADS and the target Azure SQL database_

+### Schema Migration
-**At this point, everything was ready to begin the database migration**

-There were two stages to the migration, utilising two extensions for ADS- these were "SQL Server Schema Compare" and "Azure SQL Migration"
+At this point, everything was ready to begin the database migration.
+The migration was split into two stages, each utilising an extension for ADS- these were "SQL Server Schema Compare" and "Azure SQL Migration"

-**Stage 1: Schema Compare**

 SQL Server Schema Compare was used to compare and migrate the schemas of the local database to the target Azure database.
 This was to simmplify and streamline the migration process: